Bounds to electron spin qubit variability for scalable CMOS architectures: Results

-\bmhead{Variability of quantum dot structure and excitation energy} The consistency of this roughness pattern across devices allows to theoretically forecast its impact on qubit performance using computer-generated interfaces, such as shown in Fig.~\ref{fig2}\textbf{a}.
 To understand how this roughness affects the quantum behaviour of electrons, it is necessary to focus on their wavefunction at the atomic scale (Fig.~\ref{fig2}\textbf{b}).
-We use an atomistic tight binding model of Si and SiO$_2$ (see Methods) which incorporates relativistic effects and the impact of a magnetic field, yielding eigenstates with realistic spin and valley structure.
+We use an atomistic tight binding model of Si and SiO$_2$ which incorporates relativistic effects and the impact of a magnetic field, yielding eigenstates with realistic spin and valley structure.
 It can be used to calculate the ground state wavefunction and a few excited states.

-In addition, we develop techniques to extract this structure and calculate properties of the disordered quantum dot that would not be obtained with a purely spectral analysis, such as the valley phase and the spin g-tensor.
-The theoretical results discussed refer to 49 simulated dots arranged on a grid of 7$\times$7 on a computer-generated rough Si/SiO$_2$ interface (Fig.~\ref{fig2}\textbf{a}).
+Despite SiO$_2$ not having a regular lattice structure, we simulate it by assuming an atomistically ordered virtual crystal approximation (see Methods).
+The material is endowed with the same lattice structure as Si and the tight-binding parameters are set to emulate the electronic structure of the interface~\cite{kim_full_2011,Bersch2008}.
+This approximation allows us to simulate interface disorder atomistically as seen in Fig.~\ref{fig2}\textbf{a}.
+In addition, we developed techniques to extract this structure and calculate properties of the disordered quantum dot that would not be obtained with a purely spectral analysis, such as the valley phase and the spin g-tensor (see Methods).

 We find that the geometry explored here always leads to the successful formation of quantum dots, regardless of the local roughness profile.
 This is consistent with the yield of measurable quantum dots -- all devices with functional gate electrodes (as determined by their influence on the charge sensing single electron transistor) could form controllable pairs of dots.
 Roughness mostly alters the quantum dot effective shape and centre position (Fig.~\ref{fig2}\textbf{c}), with location of the electron departing from the potential minimum by less than 5~nm, with a standard deviation of 1.4~nm (Fig.~\ref{fig2}\textbf{d}).
-The dot position in the geometry studied here is highly tunable by biasing lateral gates (approximately 5~nm/V, see Table \ref{tab:PotentialSweeps}), so that this disturbance can be corrected.
+The dot position in the geometry studied here is highly tunable by biasing lateral gates (approximately 5~nm/V, see Supplementary Fig.~\ref{figA2} and Supplementary Table \ref{tab:PotentialSweeps}), so that this disturbance can be corrected.